getsentry/sentry-unity/CONTRIBUTING.md

 </Project>
 ```
 > There is a configuration in place already.
 Just make sure it works for you or reconfigure for your needs.

-Overall, there are two "flows" to take into account - `Development` and `Release`.
-Each has its corresponding structures and things to consider.

 # Development